Sharing State

 }

-In web development, you need a Context API to prevent global variables from leaking between server renders.
 In Roblox, the client is a single-user environment, and ModuleScripts act as strictly-cached singletons.
+That makes them the simplest home for truly global state.

 Global State in Flux is just a ModuleScript.

-Create a Flux Value or Store inside a ModuleScript and return it.
+Create a Signal or Store inside a ModuleScript and return it.
 Any script that requires this module shares the exact same reactive graph.

 State/PlayerSettings.luau